Faces of UMSI: Lily Samimi

 Lily returned to the U.S. to work for the National Iranian American Council (NIAC) in Washington, DC, where she managed the organization’s online communications, fixed its website, created podcasts and videos, and crafted email marketing newsletters.

 She was embracing her growing technical responsibilities at NIAC when her Google search on human-computer interaction led her to discover UMSI and the school’s community-oriented environment, which she thought would mesh well with her advocacy and outreach background.

 “I think that was the biggest draw—other schools didn’t have that” Lily says.
 “They seemed to be too theory-based rather than focusing on the UX implications on real world communities.
 This was more aligned with my career goals.”

 In her time at UMSI, Lily has not only begun to lay the foundation for her own career, but has helped to facilitate opportunities for other students.
-She has been working with Ehrenberg Director of Entrepreneurship Nancy Benovich Gilby to launch the UMSI Design Clinic, giving students the chance to provide consulting services to entrepreneurs in the Ann Arbor community.
+She has been working with Ehrenberg Director of Entrepreneurship Nancy Benovich Gilby to launch the UMSI infoLab (formerly, Design Clinic), giving students the chance to provide consulting services to entrepreneurs in the Ann Arbor community.

 "I think SI students have amazing ideas, but they might not know how to execute them, so hopefully this could help push them to get out there and be more confident," Lily says.